The Evolution of the Klingon Emblem

 Black "Star Trek VI" emblems

 For "Star Trek: The Undiscovered Country", two versions with a black emblem were created, one on white ground and one with a white border on red ground.
 The first consistently appeared on a red flag or on another red backdrop created, so both "Star Trek VI" variations are very reminiscent of the swastika flag of Nazi Germany.
-Although it appeared like this only in this one movie (on at least six distinct flags or wall emblems), the "Klingon Nazi flag" theme has gained widespread popularity in fan art and is used as the representative Klingon symbol in many publications and on many websites.
+Although, until 2017, it had appeared like this only in this one movie (on at least six distinct flags or wall emblems), the "Klingon Nazi flag" theme has gained widespread popularity in fan art and is used as the representative Klingon symbol in many publications and on many websites.

 A banner with a possibly similar color combination (besides additional symbolism) is barely visible in DS9: "Tacking Into the Wind".
 Two identical red banners with a white circle like the one from "Star Trek VI", but with a black outline (instead of yellow), can be seen in the courtroom in ENT: "Judgment".